proxytranslation/user-docs/introduction/getting-started.md

 But don't forget that a website is a living thing, with new content arriving every day - the final stage of website localization is always maintenance - making sure that new content gets translated according to schedule, all the while ensuring that visitors to the site will not be inconvenienced by bleedthrough of untranslated content.

-Maintenance is the "long tail" of website translation - there are a variety of features in the proxy that make it a lot easier than it would be anyway else.
+Maintenance is the "long tail" of website translation - there are a variety of features in the proxy that make it a lot easier than it would be otherwise.

 In the following pages, You will find everything there is to know about using the proxy.
 Keep reading!